austral/austral.github.io/spec/rationale-linear-types.md

    two universes: a universe of unrestricted values which can be copied freely, such as integers, and a universe of restricted or linear types.

-3. **Rust's approach**, which involves which is a sophisticated, fine-grained ownership tracking scheme.
+3. **Rust's approach**, which is a sophisticated, fine-grained ownership tracking scheme.

 In my opinion, linearity via arrows is best suited to an ML family language with single-parameter functions.